-Father Mathias Tari Leo of Mango Station says that the training provided by Vanuatu Red Cross has helped the community to improve their standard of living - helping to mobilize action such as weekly rubbish clean ups and testing their water supply.
+Father Mathias Tari Leo of Mango Station says that the training provided by VRCS has helped the community to improve their standard of living - helping to mobilize action such as weekly rubbish clean ups and testing their water supply.

 The trainings also helped improve their preparedness for disasters - every home now has an emergency basket and water containers.

 He reports that leaders from other communities come and visit Mango Station because they want to see the changes happening in the community.

-What the program has achieved The program has significantly increased the abilities and confidence of Vanuatu Red Cross to work in a convener role and in the urban setting.
-The City-wide Assessment results and tools have been utilized by stakeholders and there is increased awareness of urban risks amongst stakeholders and communities.
-Urban focus - Increased awareness in local government, government agencies and NGOs on urban vulnerability and seeing the city from a systems perspective. - The city-wide assessment influenced stakeholders in prioritizing their work and helped partner NGOs to expand their projects into the city.
+What the program has achieved

+The program has significantly increased the abilities and confidence of VRCS to work in a convener role and in the urban setting.
+The Citywide Assessment results and tools have been utilized by stakeholders and there is increased awareness of urban risks amongst stakeholders and communities.

+Urban focus

+- Increased awareness in local government, government agencies and NGOs on urban vulnerability and seeing the city from a systems perspective. - The city-wide assessment influenced stakeholders in prioritizing their work and helped partner NGOs to expand their projects into the city.

+Increased collaboration

+- Strengthened working relationships and openness between partner organizations, making then more aware of each other's work, challenges and limitations.

+Strengthened VRCS capacity

+- Strengthened the capacity of VRCS at the local branch and national level - increasing their skills, confidence to engage with external partners, visibility and strong and trained volunteer base.

+Tools

+- Sections of the risk assessment toolkit have been used and adapted by other organizations to help in organizational planning.

+Preparedness planning

+VRCS supported local government to create Standard Operating Procedures for disaster response.

+Community impact
-Increased collaboration - Strengthened working relationships and openness between partner organizations, making then more aware of each other's work, challenges and limitations.
-Strengthened VRC capacity - Strengthened the capacity of Vanuatu Red Cross at the local branch and national level - increasing their skills, confidence, visibility and volunteer base.
-Tools - Sections of the risk assessment toolkit have been used and adapted by other organizations to help in organizational planning.
-Preparedness planning - Red Cross has supported local government to create Standard Operating Procedures for disaster response.
-Community impact - Increased community awareness of vulnerabilities and risks and better understanding of their capacities to respond. - Training in first aid, water, sanitation and hygiene, disaster risk reduction - Increased links to other NGOs and local government.

-- Actions taken to reduce vulnerabilities - e.g. disaster preparedness planning, clearing drains.
+- Increased community awareness of vulnerabilities and risks and better understanding of their capacities to respond. - Training in first aid, water, sanitation and hygiene, and disaster risk reduction - Increased links to other NGOs and local government. - Actions taken to reduce vulnerabilities e.g. disaster preparedness planning, clearing drains.

 "There's a lot of recognition by the local government, the municipality, city officials, for the National Society, branches, the program team that they are now focusing on urban issues."
-Colin Fernandes, American Red Cross "In the coalition we are opening doors to get an understanding and value each other, then when it comes to disaster time and we are sitting on the Provincial Disaster Management Committee it gives us a better understanding of each other."
-Christion Tuku, Save the Children What were the challenges?
+Colin Fernandes, American Red Cross

+"In the coalition we are opening doors to get an understanding and value each other, then when it comes to disaster time and we are sitting on the Provincial Disaster Management Committee it gives us a better understanding of each other."
+Christion Tuku, Save the Children

+What were the challenges?